bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 Instead of waiting on each other, the simulation logic is run on one CPU thread while the render logic is copied to a separate thread before being passed to the GPU to be rendered.
 This allows the simulation to execute concurrently with the render, meaning less "idle" time for both processes.

-Bevy uses pipelined rendering, having a Main `App` that computes the simulation logic before then extracting that info into a separate Render `App`.
+Bevy implements a version of pipelined rendering using two separate `SubApp`s to track the compute and render logic separately.
+Both `SubApp`s abide by ECS principles and have their own `World`s, schedules, and systems to control how their respective logic is executed.
+Specifically, the Compute `SubApp` (where our Main `World` lives) calculates the simulation logic.
+Then, the freshly computed info in the Compute `SubApp` is copied and extracted into a Render `SubApp`.
-This extraction happens once per frame, and can delay the game if either the game logic in the Main `App` or the render process in the Render `App` takes longer than the other.
+This extraction happens once per frame, and can delay the game if either the game logic in the Main `SubApp` or the render process in the Render `SubApp` takes longer than the other.
-However, the Render `App` still abides by ECS principles and even has its own `World`, schedules, and systems to control how the scene is rendered.

 {% callout(type="info") %}